SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Do you always bring a lot of keys with you?
   No. I live in the school dormitary, so I only have to take the key of the dormitary and that of my electric motor car with me.
 2. Have you ever lost your keys?
   Never.
-That's probably I am not a scatterbrain.
+That's probably because I am not a scatterbrain.
   I always put the keys into my bag or my pockets.
 Before I leave one place to go to another place, I'll check the keys to make sure they're here with me.
 Just in case that the keys drop onto the ground, I can hear the noticeable sound.

 ### T-shirt

 + Do you like wearing T-shirts?
   (百搭+舒适+容易洗)
   Yes I'm fond of wearing T-shirts.
 They go with everything, whether shorts(短裤) or pants(长裤).
-And it's confortable to wear T-shirts compared with wearing shirts which are required in some formal circumstances.
+And it's comfortable to wear T-shirts compared with wearing shirts which are required in some formal circumstances.
 What's more, T-shirts are easily washed.
 + How often do you wear T-shrts?
   To be honest I wear T-shirts nearly everyday in summer.
 The pure cotton ones are my favorite coz they are comfortable to wear and they don’t smell awful after workout.
 I have bought many T-shirts online or in the physical shops.
 + Do you like T-shirts with pictures or prints?